lionfire/LionFire.Stride.Ultralight/README.md

  - Keyboard input
  - Scroll input
  - Middle and right mouse clicks: it looks like these will require changes to Stride's input code, which currently only passes left clicks up to the Stride UI's ImageElement touch events.
+ - Require a cookie / auth token to be sent via HTTP when talking to Blazor Server, so that only the Stride Game process can talk to its in-process web server.

 ## Screenshot